ibm-cloud-docs/databases-for-enterprisedb/howto-changing-config.md

   - Default - `1800`
   - Restarts database - No
   - Options - Minimum value of 300
   - Notes - The number of seconds to wait before forcing a switch to the next WAL file.
-If the amount of seconds has passed and if there has been database activity, the server switches to a new segment.
+If the number of seconds passed and if there has been database activity, the server switches to a new segment.
 Effectively limits the amount of time data can remain unarchived.

 [`log_min_duration_statement`](https://www.postgresql.org/docs/current/runtime-config-logging.html)
   - Default - `100`